cambridge-cares/TheWorldAvatar/Agents/HistoricalAQMeshAgent/README.md

 This agent is designed to work with Excel 2007 or later versions.
 Some pre-processing might be required in order to ensure that the excel files are compatible with the agent.

 Firstly, The AQMesh data must be split into two files, one for gas data and one for particle and general data.
-Some examples can be found in the `config` folder.
+Some example excel files can be found in the `config` folder.

 Secondly, the keys for each column in the excel files must correspond with the keys found in the gas.properties, particle.properties and general.properties files.
-These files can be found in the `mapping` folder that can be found in the `config` folder.
+These properties files can be found in the `mapping` folder under the `config` folder.

 Lastly, the timestamps in the excel files must be in UTC timezone.
 The agent will then convert the timestamps to a local date time with offset.